Title: Risk of African swine fever virus introduction into the United States through smuggling of pork in air passenger luggage

 Professor José Manuel Sánchez-Vizcaíno has a meeting with members of the China Bioscwin group to discuss both the current situation of African swine fever (ASF) globally, and the specific situation of this disease in China.

-On Saturday, September 14, Professor Sánchez-Vizcaíno visited the University of Minnesota to participate as a speaker at the Allen D. Leman Swine Conference.
+On Saturday, September 14 and 16, Professor Sánchez-Vizcaíno visited the University of Minnesota to participate as a speaker at the Allen D. Leman Swine Conference with this presentations:

 This conference is internationally acclaimed for bringing science-driven solutions to the complex challenges facing the industry.
 Each year hundreds of participants from over 20 countries attend the Leman Swine Conference.